talarsen/JavaScriptJournalAndProjects/README.md

-Current Value (required) - The value of the current array element Index (optional) - The current element's index number Array (optional) - The array object to which the current element belongs The forEach method returns the value of undefined.
+Current Value (required) - The value of the current array element Index (optional) - The current element's index number Array (optional) - The array object to which the current element belongs

 -------------------------------
 There is also the map() method